 More than eyes on the bay

 At seven sites around Chesapeake Bay, officials with the DNR have deployed NexSens 3100-MAST Wireless Telemetry Systems.
 Each data logger is powered by solar panels and equipped with cellular telemetry for broadcasting sensor readings to researchers as they come in.

-A YSI 6600 Multi-Parameter Water Quality Sonde connected to each system is mounted in a deployment pipe submerged in Chesapeake Bay, logging data every 15 minutes.
-Parameters tracked include temperature, salinity, pH, dissolved oxygen (DO), turbidity and chlorophyll concentrations.
+A YSI 6600 Multi-Parameter water quality sonde connected to each system is mounted in a deployment pipe submerged in Chesapeake Bay, logging data every 15 minutes.
+Parameters monitored include temperature, salinity, pH, dissolved oxygen (DO), turbidity and chlorophyll concentrations.
 But the most important to managers are measurements of DO, chlorophyll and turbidity — these are used to assess bay water quality criteria set by the Chesapeake Bay Program, a federal and local partnership working to restore the bay.

 The YSI EXO represents the next generation of water quality instruments from YSI.
 The EXO2 sonde includes six sensor ports and a central anti-fouling wiper option.